Large Language Model-Guided Semantic Alignment for Human Activity Recognition: Motivation

 \subsection{LLMs possess the ability to perceive the physical world}

 Existing research~\cite{xu2024penetrative,ji2024hargpt} has demonstrated that LLMs possess the ability to perceive and interpret the physical world.
 For instance, LLMs can analyze various types of sensor data to infer a person’s location or activity.
 Building on this capability, we explore the use of LLMs to analyze sensor readings and describe activity labels, thereby generating semantic interpretations for both.
 Specifically, we design prompts that include data introduction, data analysis, relevant knowledge, and task instructions (detailed in Section~\ref{sec: llm_prompt}) to guide LLMs in generating semantic interpretations of sensor readings.
-Similarly, we guide LLMs to produce descriptions related to activity labels.
-Figure~\ref{fig:example} provides an example where GPT-4 generates its understanding of jogging alongside an analysis of sensor data sequences.
+Similarly, we guide LLMs to describe activity labels.
+Fig.~\ref{fig:example} provides an example where GPT-4 generates its understanding of jogging alongside an analysis of sensor data sequences.